Nike Inc: An Exploration into Its Intrinsic Value

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
-Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $45.57.
-This valuation indicates that the Nike Inc is significantly overvalued, accompanied by a margin of safety of -128.31%.
+Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $59.82.
+This valuation indicates that the Nike Inc is modestly overvalued, accompanied by a margin of safety of -73.47%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line